-The Advisory Lists are maintained by the Department of Environment, Land, Water and Planning and are based on technical information and advice obtained from a range of experts.
-They are reviewed periodically.
-The information in these lists may be of use in a range of planning processes, such as the preparation of National Park Management Plans, local government planning schemes, regional catchment strategies and in setting priorities for actions to conserve biodiversity.
+The information in these lists may be useful in a range of planning processes, such as the preparation of National Park Management Plans, local government planning schemes, Regional Catchment Strategies and in setting priorities for actions to conserve biodiversity.

 There are no direct legal requirements or consequences that flow from inclusion of a species in advisory lists, although they are afforded some protection through Victoria's Native Vegetation Management Framework.
 In addition, some species listed on the advisory lists are also listed on the FFG Threatened list.

 Current Advisory Lists